The ancient Mayan ruins of Central America are priceless. Truly, Central America's Mayan sites are a major reason, if not

 The Lubaantun Ruins in southern Belize's Toledo District are particularly mysterious.
 Famously, Lubaantun is said to have been the discovery site of the Mitchell-Hedges Crystal Skull.
 Lubaantun boasts several other unique characteristics, such as the hand-cut black slate and limestone bricks of its structures.

-The Copan Ruins, HondurasThe Copan ruins of western Honduras are some of Mesoamerica's finest.
+The Copan ruins of western Honduras are some of Mesoamerica's finest.
 The carvings, sculptures, stelae and hieroglyphic texts found at Copan are often strikingly elaborate, while the flock of scarlet macaws guarding Copan's entrance make the Mayan site even more memorable.

-The Xunantunich Ruins, BelizeThe Xunantunich Ruins are located in western Belize's Cayo district, right up against the Guatemalan border.
+The Xunantunich Ruins are located in western Belize's Cayo district, right up against the Guatemalan border.
 The most striking feature of these Mayan ruins is the 130-foot-tall El Castilo temple, which appears to be crowned.
 Xunantunich was the first Mayan site in Belize to be open to the public.

 Though small in comparison to other Central America Mayan sites, the Tazumal ruins are the best-preserved in El Salvador.
 Artifacts excavated at Tazumal provide evidence of trade between Tazumal and Mayan cities as far as Mexico and Panama.
 Spookily, Tazumal means "the place where the victims were burned," in the Mayan language of Quiché.

 Lamanai, a Mayan site in the Orange Walk District of northern Belize, is only accessible via a 90 minute riverboat cruise through the beautiful Belizean jungle.
 Unlike other ancient Mayan ruins, much of Lamanai was built in layers.
 Successive Mayan populations built upon the temples of their ancestors, instead of destroying them.

 the population.
 As of now, traveling to Belize's Caracol ruins requires a two-hour journey on an unpaved road.
 But those who've visited the remote Mayan site claim it may even rival Tikal -- which Caracol defeated in AD 562.

-The Quiriguá Ruins, GuatemalaThe Quiriguá Ruins are set against the Motagua river in the Izabal region of Guatemala.
+The Quiriguá Ruins are set against the Motagua river in the Izabal region of Guatemala.
 Quiriguá is home to many massive stelae -- including one that's 35 feet tall!
 The Mayan site also possess a number of boulders carved in detailed animal shapes, called Zoomorphs.